rkalra247/Autocomplete/README.md

 	- [ ] Clicking on a city from the results opens a sidebar containing the city’s details: name, country, number of likes, latitude, and longitude.
 - Bonus:
 	- [ ] 	App is styled similarly to the finished app.
+	- [ ] 	Accomplish the above requirements with Redux.
 	- [ ] Implement frontend tests using Jest, React Testing Library, and/or Enzyme.

 ## Notes